targetteal/o2-pt/game-book.md

 ## Select Mode

-The goal of the select mode is to select circle members to fill the three structural roles: facilitador, secretary and internal link.
+The goal of the select mode is to select circle members to fill the three structural roles: facilitador, secretary and Inner Link.

 Anyone in the circle can ask for the facilitator to jump to the select mode and perform an election for one of the three elected roles.
 If that is the case, this should be done immediately.